Genghis Khan and Kublai Khan

 At its height, the Mongol Empire stretched from Korea to Hungary and as far south as Vietnam.
 It was the largest land empire the world has ever known.
 As the Mongols added new territory, they developed trade routes that connected the eastern and the western worlds for the first time in a millennium.
 The Mongols provided safe travel to merchants while collecting taxes on the goods that passed through their realm.

 The Mongols developed a system of communication that linked all parts of their empire.
 Emissaries carrying official badges were provided with fresh, rested horses at stations which allowed them to quickly carry messages over long distances.

 Genghis Kahn’s grandson, Kublai Khan, conquered China and moved his capital to the city now known as Beijing in 1271.
 Kublai Khan probably did not know how to speak Chinese, but he took the Chinese name Yuan for his dynasty.
-The Yuan was the only foreign dynasty to rule all of China.
-At its height, the Mongol empire stretched from Korea to Hungary and as far south as Vietnam.
-It was the largest empire the world has ever known.
-The Mongols are remembered mostly for their ferocious military force, but they improved the road system linking China with Russia and promoted trade throughout the empire and with Europe.
+The Yuan was the only foreign dynasty ever to rule all of China.
+Because the Mongol emperor did not trust local officials, he hired foreigners to help govern his empire.
+A merchant from Venice named Marco Polo wrote in his famous book that he worked for Kublai Khan as a governor for seventeen years.

 After Kublai Khan died in 1294, the Mongols became less warlike.
 They were resented as an elite, privileged class exempt from taxation.
 Several natural disasters and a peasant rebellion caused the Mandate of Heaven to shift to a Buddhist peasant, Hung-wu.
-Hung-wu expelled over 60,000 Mongols, ending almost a century of Mongol rule and beginning the Ming Dynasty.
+Hung-wu expelled over 60,000 Mongols, ending almost a century of Mongol rule and beginning of the Ming Dynasty.